-Gills free, crowded, thin, relatively narrow, at first pinkish, then pale greyish-brown, finally dark-brown; lamellulae up to 4-seried.
+Free, crowded, thin, relatively narrow, at first pinkish, then pale grayish-brown, finally dark-brown; lamellulae up to 4-seried.

-Spores 4.0-5.0 x 3.0-3.5 µm, broadly ellipsoid, smooth, thick-walled, hilar appendage inconspicuous, germ pore not evident, many spores with a dark central body; spore print dark-brown.
+4.0-5.0 x 3.0-3.5 µm, broadly ellipsoid, smooth, thick-walled, hilar appendage inconspicuous, germ pore not evident, many spores with a dark central body. spore print dark-brown.

 Solitary or in small groups in watered, grassy areas; fruiting from late summer to early fall; rare.

 June to October.

 Smells like almonds, but it's a larger fungus found on conifers..

 Similarities include a cream-colored cap that yellows slowly, a sweet anise odor, and a grassland habit.